 Changing your habits of mind can change your life.

-A good book to read on self-directed neuroplasticity is You Are Not Your Brain
+A good book to read on self-directed neuroplasticity is You Are Not Your Brain, by Jeffrey Schwartz.

 A sure-fire stress buster